m1racoli/airconditioner/README.md

 ### YAML path & files

-Airconditioner's DAG builder takes a `yaml_path` argument, which is the location of 4 YAML files necessary for building the tasks DAGs:
+Airconditioner's DAG builder takes a `yaml_path` argument, which is the location of a directory containing 4 YAML files necessary for building the tasks DAGs:

 * `games.yaml`: Where the game DAGs are defined.
 * `tasks.yaml`: Where the tasks are defined.